withastro/docs/src/pages/en/tutorial/4-layouts/index.md

 To do this, you will:

-- create reusable layout components
+- Create reusable layout components
-- pass content to your layouts with `<slot />`
+- Pass content to your layouts with `<slot />`
-- pass data from Markdown frontmatter to your layouts
+- Pass data from Markdown frontmatter to your layouts
-- nest multiple layouts
+- Nest multiple layouts

 ## Before you go